jacklul/asuswrt-usb-raspberry-pi/README.md

 _On Merlin firmware it will use `services-start` scripts instead of `startup.sh`._

-### **Finish**

-Power off the router, connect your Pi to router's USB port and then turn the router on - in a few minutes it should all be working smoothly!

 ## Configuration

 You can override configuration variables in `/etc/asuswrt-usb-network.conf`.

 To see the list of possible variables peek into [asuswrt-usb-network.sh](asuswrt-usb-network.sh).

+### **Finish**

+Power off the router, connect your Pi to router's USB port and then turn the router on - in a few minutes it should all be working smoothly!

+If it does not then your router might be missing support for executing command in `script_usbmount` NVRAM variable on USB mount - in that case set `FAKE_ASUS_OPTWARE=true` in the configuration, you might also need to change `ASUS_OPTWARE_ARCH` to reflect architecture of the router.

 ## Recommended setup for Pi-hole on a Pi (Zero)